tonywied17/bin-scripts/README.md

 # bin-scripts
-some bin scripts to help with my dev workflow
+some bin scripts and template files to help automate some tasks for my linux web server